-- 1. Update playground equipment, particularly additions to equipment for young children, seeking grant or charitable funds to augment city funds.
-Continue development of the Wilson Park Master Plan - 2.
-Consider new features such as disc golf, dog parks, and nature exploration kiosks.
+- 1. Continue development of the Wilson Park Master Plan - 2.
 Develop a Master Plan for Paris Park - 3.
-Add fitness stations to areas along trails.
 Develop a set of goals for each of the smaller neighborhood parks.
 Designate the Beautification and Tree Advisory Board to develop these plans and make a recommendation to the Planning Commission. - 4.
-Consider converting certain of the City's smaller parks to "specialized" uses, such as community gardens and pet exercise areas.Develop a dedicated funding stream for park maintenance and redevelopment. - GOAL PROTECT AND PRESERVE THE NATURAL RESOURCES, PARTICULARLY ALONG THE RIVERS, BOTH FOR NATURAL FEATURES AND FLOOD PROTECTION
+Develop a dedicated funding stream for park maintenance and redevelopment.

+GOAL PROTECT AND PRESERVE THE NATURAL RESOURCES, PARTICULARLY ALONG THE RIVERS, BOTH FOR NATURAL FEATURES AND FLOOD PROTECTION